Biber (submarine): Fécamp harbour

 The first Biber operation was launched on 30 August 1944 from Fécamp harbour.
 Twenty-two boats were launched but only fourteen were able to leave the harbour and of those fourteen only two managed to reach their operational area.
+They sank two transports, one a Liberty ship.
 The Bibers were then withdrawn to Mönchengladbach.

 Operations in the Scheldt Estuary

 In December 1944 it was decided to deploy Bibers against traffic to Antwerp in the Scheldt Estuary.
 The force was based at Rotterdam with forward bases at Poortershaven and Hellevoetsluis.
 The first attack took place on the night of the 22/23 of December.
 Eighteen Biber were involved of which only one returned.
-The only allied loss caused by the operation was Alan A. Dale.
+The only allied loss caused by the operation was Alan-A-Dale.
 Further operations between the 23rd and the 25th achieved no success and none of the 14 submarines deployed survived.
 On the 27th the accidental release of a torpedo in the Voorneschen resulted in the sinking of 11 Bibers (although they were later recovered).
 The three undamaged Bibers later sailed again; none returned.
 An operation on the night 29/30 January resulted in damage to (much of it due to ice) or loss of most of the remaining Bibers.
 Losses combined with RAF bombing prevented attacks from being mounted in February 1945.
 The bombing had damaged the cranes used to move the Bibers into and out of the water.
 Reinforcements allowed operations to continue until April 1945 but no successes were achieved and the Biber flotillas continued to take a very high rate of losses.
 The last Biber mission was an attempt at mine laying and took place on the night of 26 April.
 Of the four Bibers that took part, one ran aground and three were attacked by Thunderbolts, which sank two of them.